GabrielZinatoSP/GabrielZinatoSP/README.md

 # Welcome!

 ### I'm Gabriel Zinato, from São Paulo, Brazil.
 I completed a B.Sc. in Geology at the [Universidade de São Paulo](https://igc.usp.br/en/) in 2018.
-Currently, I'm studying Data Science and Python at [Let's Code](https://letscode.com.br/).
+In July 2022, I completed a one year Data Science course at [Let's Code](https://letscode.com.br/).
 I'm really enjoying this field and have been putting a lot of effort and time into learning as much as I can about Data Science and Machine Learning.
 I'll be posting my projects here to use this space as a portfolio and to allow me to track my progress.

+##

+### My work Experience:

-I worked for six months as a Data Analyst at [Revista Oeste](https://revistaoeste.com/).
+### I worked for four months as a Data Analyst at [Revista Oeste](https://revistaoeste.com/).
+### Currently, I'm working as a Data Scientist at [Maida.health](https://maida.health/).

   ##